SysKitTeam/docs-point/governance-and-automation/access-requests/apply-access-requests-policy.md

 A pop-up screen appears, prompting you to select the type of policy that should be applied to the selected workspaces.
     * **Select Access Requests (1)** from the drop-down menu; this adds the option to select a specific policy
     * **Select the policy (2)** that should be applied to the specific workspaces
-      * This shows a text below explaining what aspects of the workspaces the Access Requests policy is applied to
+      * This shows a text below explaining what aspects of the workspaces the Access Requests policy applies to
  * **Click Save (3)** once you are satisfied with your selection

  ![Apply Access Requests Policy](../../.gitbook/assets/apply-access-request_apply-policy.png)